LuizBudeu/logic-gates/README.md

 -- in addWiring: fix this.getIdByGameObject(io1); returning undefined beacuse we didn't add gate IOs to gameObjectsMap -- can connect multiple wires to IOs and should propagate to all of them (next step) -- move wires when moving gate

--   populate toolbox with saved gates
+-- populate toolbox with saved gates

+-   fix: when connecting wire to output, propagate immediatelly
 -   save current circuit to gate
 -   name circuit
 -   add possibility of removing gates, wiring, etc.